Next Step Clinic for HIV

 - If you also have Hepatitis C or an opioid use disorder, we can provide treatment for these conditions as well.

 - At subsequent visits, we will prescribe medication to control your HIV and will monitor your progress to make sure your condition is improving.
 Your bloodwork can be checked onsite regularly.

 Insurance and financial assistance is available

 MAHEC accepts most major forms of health insurance including Medicare, Medicaid, and private insurance.
 If you do not have insurance, our financial assistance program can help make your visits affordable.
 We work with community partners to help make medication and lab services available at low or no cost when assistance is needed.

 How can you get an appointment?

 If you need to be tested, contact your healthcare provider or call Buncombe County Health Department at 828- 250-5000 or WNCAP at 828-252-7489 to schedule an appointment for a free and confidential test.

-If you have tested positive, ask your healthcare provider to make a referral to the Next Step Clinic at MAHEC Family Health Center or call us at 828-257-4730 to schedule an appointment.
+If you have tested positive, you can ask your healthcare provider to make a referral to the Next Step Clinic at MAHEC Family Health Center or you can call Monica Gonzalez at 828-771-3488 to schedule an appointment.